vtex-apps/io-documentation/docs/en/Recipes/development/preparing-your-app-distribution.md

     "notify": "English description for metric notify en-US" }
 }
 ```

-- **Name:** The name of your application, limited to 26 characters.
+- **`name`:** App name, limited to 26 characters.
-- **Headline:** A short description of the main functionality of your application.
+- **`headline`:** Short description of the main functionality of your application.
 The field has a 120 character limit.
-- **Overview:** A detailed description of your app’s main purposes and benefits.
+- **`overview`:** Detailed description of your app’s main purposes and benefits.
 There is no character limit.
-- **Feature:** A list of your app’s main features and highlights.
+- **`features`:** List of your app’s main features and highlights.
-- **Website URL:** A link to redirect users to a landing page, "About Us" page, or your corporate website.
+- **`websiteURL`:** Link to the app's landing page or your corporate website.
-- **Support:** A link to the support channel can be an email, a ticket portal, or a phone number.
+- **`support`:** Link to the support channel.
+It can be an email, a ticket portal, or a phone number.
-- **Additional information:** Details or user disclaimer about your application, such as region covered, type of billing, limited access, etc.  There is no character limit.
-- **Video:** A video to feature on your product page.
-Videos are exciting resources to complement screenshots as an educational tool showing your app’s main benefits and features.
-- **Metric description:**  Field describes each metric declared in the billingOptions field (found in the app's `manifest.json` file).

->⚠️ Warning
->
+- **`additionalinformation`:** Additional details and disclaimers related to your app.
+- **`video`:** URL of a video featuring the app's behavior.
-> The `metricDescription` is required only for applications whose pricing is based on one or more metrics.
+- **`metricDescription`:** Billing options' metrics (declared in the app's `manifest.json` file).
+This field is required only for apps whose pricing is based on one or more metrics.
 Please do not fill in this field if this is not the case.

 The files in this folder must be available in English, Spanish, and Portuguese in the following paths: `public/metadata/messages/en-US.json`, `public/metadata/messages/es-AR.json` and `public/metadata/messages/pt-BR.json`, respectively.

-These fiels are important since they are the first point of contact that merchants have with your app and decide if the app is the right solution for their business.
-To learn how you can write good copies to each of these fields, please refer to ther [Marketing guidelines](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-business-guidelines-marketing-assets#messages).

 ### Step 3 - Publishing and deploying your app on the VTEX IO development platform

-If you are comfortable with your new app and want to make your changes public in your account’s production workspace, follow the steps described in our guide on [Making your new app version publicly available](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-making-your-new-app-version-publicly-available).
+If you are comfortable with your new app and marketing content, follow the [Making your new app version publicly available](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-making-your-new-app-version-publicly-available) guide to deploy your changes.

-## Next
-Once your app is public available, you can share it in the VTEX App Store.
-To the next step follow [Submitting your app to the VTEX App Store](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-submitting-your-app-in-the-vtex-app-store)
+After deploying your app's latest version, follow the [Submitting your app to the VTEX App Store](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-submitting-your-app-in-the-vtex-app-store) guide.